RyuGuardian/tcp-router-aak/README.md

 # TCP Router
 =================
-A Code Fellows assignment to make simple TCP router
+A Code Fellows assignment to make a simple TCP router